 A third gene, called gey, influences OCA2 in combination with HERC2.
 Gey comes in two possible colors: blue and green.
 Green is dominant over blue.
 If you have the blue version of HERC2 and the green version of gey, you'll have green eyes.
 The following table shows how this interaction works:

 |Eye Color||HERC2 Color||Gey Color|

 Eye Color Changes

-Everyone who has held a newborn baby knows that many babies are born with blue eyes.
-Babies of Asian or African decent often have light brown eyes when they are born, but at birth, the cells in the eyes of caucasion babies have not begun producing enough melanin to provide any coloration.
+Everyone who has held a newborn baby knows many babies are born with blue eyes.
+Babies of Asian or African decent often have light brown eyes when they are born but at birth, the cells in the eyes of caucasian babies have not begun producing enough melanin to provide any coloration.
 In any race, over the first few months and years of life, the eyes can change.

-What many people don't know is that changes in eye color can continue throughout childhood and adulthood.
-A study published in JAMA Opthomology found that as many as 10% to 15% of people may experience this continually evolving eye color.
-The study postulates that this trait is also inherited, which means that if your mother's eyes changed color over her lifetime, yours may as well.
+What many people don't know is changes in eye color can continue throughout childhood and adulthood.
+A study published in JAMA Opthomology found that as many as 10 percent to 15 percent of people may experience this continually evolving eye color.
+The study postulates that this trait is also inherited, which means if your mother's eyes changed color over her lifetime, yours may as well.

 Predicting Eye Color